-A coloured product is formed in proportion to the amount of mouse IL-4 present in the sample standard.
-The reaction or terminated addition of acid by and absorbance is measured at 450 nm.
-A standard curve is prepared from 7 mouse IL-4 standard dilutions and mouse IL-4 sample concentration determined.
+A coloured product is formed in proportion to the amount of Figure 5 human IL-4 present in the sample or standard.
+The reaction is terminated by addition of acid and absorbance is measured at 450 nm.
+A standard curve is prepared from 7 human IL-4 standard dilutions and human IL-4 sample concentration determined.